 Only chemicals can remove bacteria

 FALSE!
-As there are no textile standards in this area, DECITEX has decided to prove the effectiveness of its products under the Dispomop® technology by having them tested by Institut de Recherche Microbiologique, (Mitry Mory, France) according to the experimental protocol of standard EN 13697 in water cleaning.
-The results of the tests have proved that the reduction of microbial contamination (staphylococcus aureus in the presence of interferential material) is above 4 log, which is within the recommendation of standard EN 13697.
+As there are no textile standards in this area, DECITEX has decided to prove the effectiveness of its products under the Dispomop® technology by having them tested by MIDAC, according to the methodology of standard EN16615, in water cleaning.
+The tests results show a reduction in microbial contamination ( on staphylococcus aureus) greater than 4log, using water.

 The Dispomop® technology can therefore help obtain a clean, decontaminated surface with water as the only complement to textile: